How Long Does it Take to Buy a House in Scotland?

 One of the most decisive parts of the home buying procedure is applying and getting approval for a mortgage loan.
 Unless you’re buying in cash, you’ll need a mortgage to fund your purchase.
 Being wholly determined by your personal circumstances and individual financial situation, the act of getting a mortgage can vary in complexity.

-However, in brief, it will take you a day or two to gather all the correct documents and paperwork you need to fill in the application, which a mortgage broker can confirm the validity of.
-Secondly, once submitted, your mortgage application will go under for review, this can take up to six weeks.
+In brief, you’ll need to gather all the correct documents and paperwork you need to fill in the application, which a mortgage broker can confirm the validity of.
+Secondly, once submitted, your mortgage application will go under for review.
 Afterwards, it’s possible that your lender will ask for further information, which will cause a slight delay, and finally, you’ll then be presented with a mortgage offering if your application is successful.

 See our guide on how to get a mortgage for more in-depth details on this topic.